 A party cake for the Schouwburgplein

-Images: Urban embellishment in Rotterdam since 1940 is the title of a forthcoming book, written by Siebe Thissen, which deals with reconstruction in Rotterdam and the important role that the visual arts played in it.
-The book gives a history - from 1940 to the present - of art in the public space of Rotterdam, and especially from the perspective of the artist who wants to exert influence on the (re) construction, appearance and appearance of the city.
-Thissen describes extensively the activities, the actions, the ambitions and the successes that ultimately determined the relationship of art with the city.
-Below a sneak preview of chapter 6, 'The Presiegroep'.
+Images: Urban embellishment in Rotterdam since 1940 is the title of a forthcoming book, written by Siebe Thissen, which deals with the reconstruction in Rotterdam and the important role that visual art played in it.
+The book provides a history - from 1940 to the present day - of art in the public space of Rotterdam, especially from the perspective of the artist who wants to influence the (reconstruction) construction, the appearance and the appearance of the city.
+Thissen describes in detail the commotion, the actions, the ambitions and the successes that ultimately determined the relationship between art and the city.
+Below is a sneak preview of Chapter 6, 'The Presie Group'.

 Culture of 'do it yourself'